What We Do

 Fund raising began in late November 2019, and to date our community has raised $96,742 for the Project.
-With a total of $407,499 in hand for the Accessible Playground Project, construction will begin this spring.
-The removal of the existing playground equipment will begin in the very near future.
+With a total of $407,499 in hand for the Accessible Playground Project, site preparation and construction began in June following removal of the existing playground equipment.

 A sincere thank you to all of the community donors, the governments of Canada and Ontario, and to the Playground Committee (with representatives from the Kiwanis Club of Tweed and the Municipality of Tweed) that have made the Accessible Playground Project a reality!

-The Playground will include a variety of equipment that specializes in engaging sensory, motor, cognitive and social skills: a spinner, swings, panels, slides, ladders and a zipline specifically designed to include those using wheelchairs or other mobility aids.
-The Project involves improving general playground equipment, and rubber surfaces will be used in various locations within the playground.
+The Playground includes a variety of equipment that specializes in engaging sensory, motor, cognitive and social skills: a spinner, swings, panels, slides, ladders and a zipline specifically designed to include those using wheelchairs or other mobility aids.
+The Project will improve general playground equipment, and rubber surfaces will be used in various locations within the playground.
 All children will have the opportunity to play and enjoy the Playground in the heart of the Village.

-While this special project is underway, the Kiwanis Club of Tweed will continue to fund other community initiatives.
+While this special project was underway, the Kiwanis Club of Tweed continued to fund other community initiatives.
 All businesses, organizations and individuals who make donations will be acknowledged on signage at the playground, and receive a tax receipt for contributions over $10.
 To learn more about the project or to donate, take a look at this fact sheet, or contact the Municipality of Tweed, 255 Metcalf St., Postal Bag 729, Tweed, ON K0K 3J0, 613.478.2535

 Support for Activities, Programs & Organizations